 That said, very young children are able to adopt a new language much faster than teens or adults.
-Learning Arabic and growing up alongside local children can help them to assimilate culturally, making public schools a useful for option for those planning to stay in Jordan for the long haul.
+Learning Arabic and growing up alongside local children can help them to assimilate culturally, making public schools a useful option for those planning to stay in Jordan for the long haul.

-For globally mobile families or those with older children or teens, private international schools are generally the first choice.
+For globally-mobile families or those with older children or teens, private international schools are generally the first choice.

 Public school in Jordan

 Those who are able to enrol their children in Jordanian public school will find that the country's model of education is advanced.
 Public schools are free to attend and school books are usually also supplied at no cost.

 Schooling is divided into primary school and secondary school.
 Mandatory school attendance is from ages 5 to 15.
 Islamic Studies is a compulsory subject for Muslim students in secondary school.

 Once students turn 15, they have the option of leaving school or continuing for another two years.
 If they choose to continue, there are two possible streams to follow: the academic stream, which prepares students for university; or the vocational stream, which prepares students for community colleges or the job market.

 Despite the sometimes-astronomical fees of international schools, most expat parents choose to take this route.
 This makes it possible for children to be educated in English or the language of their home country, often in a curriculum that is familiar to them.
 A variety of curricula are on offer, from American, French and British, to the globally recognised International Baccalaureate.
 This results in as little disruption of the child's education as possible, and the continuity can be reassuring in a situation where so many other things are different and new.